 Congratulations on your Umrah!

-Your are now free from the restrictions of Ihram and you may change into regular clothing.
+You are now free from the restrictions of Ihram and you may change into regular clothing.
 If you plan on performing another Umrah, you must travel to the boundary of the Haram in order to once again enter into Ihram.
 Most pilgrims choose to enter into Ihram at Masjid Aisha which is the nearest and most convenient location from Masjid al-Haram.
-Transportation to get there is available near the mosque.
+Taxis are available near the mosque.